JonathanWilbur/mueller-report/volume1.md

 [^409]: statement of offense ¶ 4, United States v.
 George Papadopoulos, 1:17-cr-182 (D.D.C.
 Oct.
 5, 2017), Doc.
 19 ("Papadopoulos statement of offense").
 [^410]: Papadopoulos 8/10/17 302, at 2.
 [^411]: Papadopoulos 8/10/17 302, at 2-3; Papadopoulos statement of offense ¶ 5.
 [^412]: Papadopoulos 8/10/17 302, at 2-3; Stephanie Kirchgaessner et al., Joseph Mifsud: more questions than answers about mystery professor linked to Russia, The guardian (Oct.
-31, 2017) ("Link Campus university ... is headed by a former Italian interior minister named Vincenzo Scotti.").
+31, 2017) ("Link Campus university... is headed by a former Italian interior minister named Vincenzo Scotti.").
 [^413]: Papadopoulos statement of offense ¶ 5.
 [^414]: Papadopoulos 8/10/17 302, at 3.
 [^415]: **\[ REDACTED: Investigative Technique \]** **\[ REDACTED: Harm to Ongoing Matter \]**